medusajs/nextjs-starter-medusa/README.md

 - `MEDUSA_FF_MEDUSA_V2=true`

-Finally, run the migration script to prepare your database for the new modules. //to do: add link
+Finally, run the migration script to prepare your database for the new modules.
+[Coming soon]

 Make sure the Medusa backend is running, then start (or restart) your Next.js storefront.